xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SUBTOTAL.CREATE**?(at\_change\_in, function\_num, total, replace,
 pagebreaks, summary\_below)

-At\_change\_in    is a column offset corresponding to the At Each Change In text box on the Subtotal dialog box.
+At\_change\_in&nbsp;&nbsp;&nbsp;&nbsp;is a column offset corresponding to the At Each Change In text box on the Subtotal dialog box.

-Function\_Num    is a number corresponding to the Use Function list box specifying which function you want to use in subtotaling your data.
+Function\_Num&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Use Function list box specifying which function you want to use in subtotaling your data.

 <table>
 <tbody>